trgrimm/trgrimm.github.io/_posts/2025-08-29-databricks_and_spark.md

   - big data
 ---

 This post gives a simple introduction to popular modern data science technologies.
-In this post, we will explore features of the [Databricks](https://www.databricks.com/) platform and distributed computing with [Spark](https://spark.apache.org/) using census income data from the popular [Adult](https://archive.ics.uci.edu/dataset/2/adult) dataset, which is openly available on the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/).
+In this post, we will explore features of the [Databricks](https://www.databricks.com/) platform and distributed computing with [Spark](https://spark.apache.org/) using data that is freely available in the Databricks Free Edition.

 Some features covered in this post include: